 St Louis C.C. - 8th - 350 yards

 A true cape hole as the green juts out into the hazard leaving players with an intimidating approach shot to this gem of a short par 4.
 The 8th at Macdonald’s St. Louis C.C. is described by Kyle Traux as “the best hole on a great course.”
-The tee shot gives a player options.
-The key is working backwards by hitting your tee shot in a good position to attack the pin location.
+The tee shot gives a player options, the green can be driven with a strong tee shot but trouble awaits long and right of the green.
+A safe layup shot will leave a wedge approach that players can't fall asleep on.

 Up until 2 years ago, all the fescue that you saw down the right side was trees and after their removal the beautiful vista was restored.